Beerkay/beerkay.github.io/index.md

 ### About Me
 I am a research assistant in the Department of Electrical Engineering and Computer Science at the Pennsylvania State University working with [Prof. Patrick McDaniel](http://www.patrickmcdaniel.org/) and lead graduate student of the [Systems and Internet Infrastructure Security Laboratory (SIIS)](http://siis.cse.psu.edu/).
 During my Msc. studies, I worked with [Prof. George Kesidis](http://www.cse.psu.edu/~gik2/) and [Prof. David J. Miller](http://www.ee.psu.edu/directory/FacultyInfo/Miller/MillerProfilePage.aspx).
 My research was on machine learning systems and network security.
 Previously I worked at [VMware](https://www.vmware.com/) evaluating the security of VMware software source code, [Vencore Labs](https://www.perspectalabs.com/) building machine learning systems under privileged information, and [Istanbul Technical University](http://www.itu.edu.tr/en/) doing research on feature engineering for malware detection.

 Generally, I am interested in developing secure systems through program analysis and machine learning.
-My recent work seeks to improve security, safety and privacy guarantees in commodity IoT.
+My recent work seeks to improve  safety, security,  and privacy guarantees in commodity IoT.

 ### News
+- Our paper [Curie: Policy-based Secure Data Exchange](https://beerkay.github.io) is accepted to CODASPY'19 (will be available soon.)
 - Our paper [IoTGuard: Dynamic Enforcement of Security and Safety Policy in Commodity IoT](https://beerkay.github.io) is accepted to NDSS'19 (will be available soon)
 - I'm serving on the program committee of [AsiaCCS](https://asiaccs2019.blogs.auckland.ac.nz/)
 - Our paper on [Program Analysis of Commodity IoT application for Security and Privacy: Opportunities and Challenges](https://arxiv.org/pdf/1809.06962.pdf) is now available at arXiv.